mefernandez/spring-dynamic-profiles/README.md

 # spring-dynamic-profiles
-An essay on how to change Spring active profiles without restarting
+An essay* on how to change Spring active profiles without restarting.

+(*) Not a real essay!

 # Why